 The training we provide

-Our training is provided by our ORDIT registered traininers Ian Sedgwick, Garry Commey, and Martin Maguire.
+Our training is provided by our ORDIT registered traininers Ian Sedgwick, and Garry Commey.
 All our trainers are well-known and respected by DVSA examiners and qualified ADIs alike, and together over many years in the industry have trained hundreds of people to become qualified ADIs, many of whom are now members of our great team of ADIs.
 Therefore you will receive personalised training and advice throughout the qualification process.
 We also offer Part 2 and Part 3 rescue training for PDIs that are struggling to qualify (trainees), as well as offering further training to qualified ADIs for the New ADI Standards Test.
 All instructor training is carried out on a one-to-one basis unless trainees specify they want to 'buddy' and share sessions by observing one another's training.
 We also provide on-line e-learning video training resourses

 So how do you become an ADI?